GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Experiments

-ProteinKG25 ~\cite{zhangontoprotein} offers a comprehensive knowledge graph comprising approximately five million triplets.
-This graph includes nearly 600k proteins, 50k attribute terms and 31 relation terms.
-However, note that we only use the protein sequence data in this dataset.
-Our model does not use the attribute and relation terms extracted from Gene Ontology.
-We used modified pre-training data from KeAP~\cite{zhou2023protein}, which removed overlapping data between ProteinKG25 and downstream datasets.
+\paragraph{Pretraining Datasets.} Swiss-Prot~\cite{boeckmann2003swiss} offers a comprehensive and manually curated protein sequence database that includes nearly 600k protein sequences.
+We use it as pertaining dataset.
 Additionally, we use AlphaFoldDB to obtain the protein 3D coordinate datasets.

-We conducted some experiments and compared GLProtein with baselines regarding pre-training and inference time in contact prediction tasks, as shown in Appendix Table \ref{time}.
+\paragraph{Implementation Details.} We conducted some experiments and compared GLProtein with baselines regarding pre-training and inference time in contact prediction tasks, as shown in Appendix Table \ref{time}.
 GLProtein outperforms baselines in multiple downstream tasks with similar parameters.
 During pre-training, GLProtein is trained for 300k steps using a learning rate of 1e-5, weight decay of 0.01 over four GPUs (NVIDIA A6000, 48G Memory each).
+We uniformly fine-tuned all downstream tasks without structural information to ensure fair and unbiased comparisons.
 For the amino acid contact prediction and protein-protein interaction task, we randomly selected five random seeds to fine-tune our model and the baseline model separately and report the results.
-For full implementation details, refer to the provided code.